allenai/sdi-detection/README.md

-# SUPP.AI: detecing supplement-drug interactions
+# SUPP.AI: detecting supplement-drug interactions

-This repository contains data and models used to detect dietary supplement interactions from scientific articles.
-The RoBERTa-DDI model is trained used drug-drug interaction data from the DDI-2013 and NLM-DailyMed datasets.
+This repository contains data used to detect dietary supplement interactions from scientific articles on SUPP.AI.
+We train the RoBERTa-DDI model using drug-drug interaction data from the DDI-2013 and NLM-DailyMed datasets.
 We use this model to extract evidence sentences for supplement interactions from 22M articles in Semantic Scholar.

-The resulting interactions are available at [SUPP.AI](https://supp.ai/).
+The resulting interactions are available for search at [SUPP.AI](https://supp.ai/).

 Extracted evidence is available for bulk download [here](https://api.semanticscholar.org/supp/).